What to Wear for Your Family Photography Session

 I also like that the color palette is on the earthy side and that it goes with the green grass and trees as well as the browns in the landscape.
 It doesn’t blend in too much and it doesn’t look garishly bright or anything either.

-2. More Complimentary Color Coordination.
+2. And Even More Complimentary Color Coordination for Photography Sessions.

 I like the blues that Jennifer chose for her family’s photo session.
 Her sons look good together.
 Their outfits look crisp and pop.
 Even though they are wearing different patterns, I like how they go together.
 Her husband’s shirt has a nod to the blue and she is wearing neutral colors.